CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 Call your function with a number of different inputs to check your function is working as expected. 😄

+Bonus: Can you ensure your function doesn't use an `if` statement for this exercise 😎

 ## Conditionals